 Our customers agree to a monthly fee for each piece of artwork they wish to lease.
-If at the end of the leasing period you wish to keep the artwork, 80% of the total amount paid in leasing fees is applied toward the cost of the artwork.
-You would only have to pay the remaining amount.
+If at the end of the leasing period you wish to keep the artwork, 80% of the total amount you've paid is applied toward the cost of the artwork.
+You would only have to cover the remaining balance.

-❷ We have a very dedicated customer support team here to help you in any way we can.
-In the future, you can contact us directly for much quicker response and resolution at:
+❷ We have a dedicated customer support team here ready to help you in any way we can.
+In the future, you can contact us directly for a quicker response and resolution at:

-❸ Thank you for your honest feedback, we deeply appreciate each one as a way to constantly improve.
+❸ Thank you for your honest feedback, we appreciate each one as they really help us improve.

-❸ Thank them to show that your company is humble enough to take criticism and learn something from it.
+❸ Thank them to show that your company can take criticism well and learn from it.

 ❷ Would you mind sparing one minute to leave us a review? [link to review]